 Preventive dentistry refers to any dental care that helps maintain good oral health.
 The primary purpose of preventive dentistry is to keep the teeth, gums, and mouth as healthy as possible in order to prevent gum disease, tooth decay, and other issues.

 Preventive dentistry is a blend of regular dental check-ups along with good habits like brushing and flossing.
-Our overall health is linked to good oral health.
+Your overall health is linked to good oral health.
 Because of this, taking care of your teeth should start early in childhood and is continued throughout your life.
-Through these preventive measures, we can prevent all major dental problems and have healthy teeth and mouth for life.
+Through these preventive measures, we can prevent major dental problems and have healthy teeth and mouths for life.

 What Are the Benefits of Preventive Care?

 - A regular preventive dental exam lowers the risk of developing gum disease, tooth decay, and other serious dental problems.

 - Good oral hygiene habits such as brushing the teeth at least twice a day and flossing at least once every day prevent the buildup of plaque and tartar.

 - The early identification of dental problems could minimize the need for treatment and treatment costs.